NM0ser/abaqus_python_batch/README.md

 Execution -> Execution Procedures -> Python Execution" as well as, "Abaqus -> Scripting -> About the Abaqus Scripting Interface".
 Within the Abaqus Command terminal, a user Python script can be executed by typing:

->> abaqus python myScriptName.py
+> abaqus python myScriptName.py

-where >> is the command prompt (don't actually type that), and myScriptName.py is the python script you wish to run.
+where myScriptName.py is the python script you wish to run.
 Make sure you are in the same directory as the script that you wish to execute.
 The provided demonstrations should be executed in numerical order (i.e., start with Demo 0).
 In each subdirectory, there will be a "driver_" python script, which is the script to submit to the Abaqus Python interpreter that drives the post-processing functions.
 Each demonstration subdirectory has a local, identical copy of these helper post-processing scripts.
-Note that the available post-processing helper functions are in the following files:
+Note that the available post-processing helper functions are in the following
+files:

 1) abaqus_moser_shape_functions.py
 2) abaqus_moser_utility_functions.py